espressif/esp-idf/docs/en/api-guides/external-ram.rst

 .. note::

+    .. only:: esp32 or esp32s2 or esp32s3

         Some PSRAM chips are 1.8 V devices and some are 3.3 V. The working voltage of the PSRAM chip must match the working voltage of the flash component.
 Consult the datasheet for your PSRAM chip and {IDF_TARGET_NAME} device to find out the working voltages.
 For a 1.8 V PSRAM chip, make sure to either set the MTDI pin to a high signal level on bootup, or program {IDF_TARGET_NAME} eFuses to always use the VDD_SIO level of 1.8 V. Not doing this can damage the PSRAM and/or flash chip.

+    .. only:: esp32p4

+        Some PSRAM chips are 1.8 V devices and some are 3.3 V. Consult the datasheet for your PSRAM chip and {IDF_TARGET_NAME} device to find out the working voltages.

+        By default PSRAM is powered up by the on-chip LDO2, you can use :ref:`CONFIG_SPIRAM_LDO_ID` to switch the LDO ID according.
+Setting this value to -1 for using external power supply.
+        By default PSRAM connected LDO is set to correct voltage according to the used Espressif module.
+You can still use :ref:`CONFIG_SPIRAM_LDO_VOLTAGE_MV` to select LDO output voltage if you do not use an Espressif module.
+When using external power supply, this option does not exist.

 .. note::